mebusy/notes/dev_notes/note_18.06.md

 Directed graph matrix is always column dependent ?
 Ax=0

-电路图: x=x1,x2,x3,x4...  potential at node.  normally we need fix one node , say, connect it to groun, so that the column represent that node disappear.
+电路图: x=x1,x2,x3,x4...  potential at node.  normally we need fix one node , say, connect it to ground, so that the column represent that node disappear.

 Aᵀy = 0.  currency y1,y2,y3,y4,y5 on edges.